Belgium hero image

 • Leuven’s university chapels, Groot Begijnhof, and brewery heritage connect culture, education, and hospitality.

-• Trappist abbeys (Westmalle, Chimay, Orval) offer retreats, local beer tastings, and monastic heritage tours.
+• Trappist abbeys (Westmalle, Chimay, Orval) offer retreat time, local tastings, and monastic heritage tours.

 Ardennes & Wallonia Retreats

-• Dinant’s riverfront citadel, saxophone heritage, and boat excursions; Durbuy for fairy-tale villages.
+• Dinant offers a riverfront citadel, saxophone heritage, and boat excursions; Durbuy adds fairy-tale villages.

 • Spa and the Ardennes provide forest hikes and countryside getaways.